idris-umaru/todo-task-card/README.md

 - No persistence: changes are stored only in the current page session and reset on refresh.
 - Delete removes the card from the DOM only, with no undo option.
-- This is still a single-task component and does not support multiple tasks.
+- This is still a single task component and does not support multiple tasks.
 - Time formatting relies on client-side clock settings.
-- No automated test harness is included in the repository.